 Free State Kitchen

 When you walk into Free State Kitchen there’s a busy diner-esque atmosphere but slip out into the garden and it’s a little haven away from the madness.
-The garden also has a lovely atmosphere at night with string lights that gives the place a magical feel.
+The garden also has a lovely atmosphere at night with string lights that gives the place a magical feel and cements its place as one of Liverpool’s best beer gardens.

 Do you know somewhere that should make it on to our Liverpool’s Best Beer Gardens & Outdoor Spaces list?
 Comment below.